zmanian/gaia/spec.md

  - value: `ValidatorBond` object

-A second key-value pair is also maintained by the store in order to quickly sort though the the group of all validator-candidates:
+A second key-value pair is also maintained by the store in order to quickly sort though the group of all validator-candidates:

  - key: `ValidatorBond.BondedTokens`
  - value: `ValidatorBond.PubKey`